Register

 sudo apt install -y nodejs

-Now that you have downloaded Foundry VTT and installed Node.js, it's time to extract the zip and create your data directory.
+Now that you have downloaded Foundry VTT and installed Node.js, it's time to extract the zip, create your data directory and launch your Node.JS server.
+This process varies depending on the operating system of your server.

 For Linux